danielasch/Ontology-Matcher-WN/README.txt

         About Ontology-Matcher

-	Top-match is an ontology matching system that
+	Ontology-Matcher is an ontology matching system that
 	generates alignments between top ontologies
 	(DOLCE, SUMO and DUL) and any domain ontology.

-	If you use top-match, please cite the following
+	If you use Ontology-Matcher, please cite the following
 	publication:

 	For more information, read: